peternicholls/Adlington-New-Town/README.md

 ### How the site was chosen

 - The New Towns Taskforce considered 100+ potential locations and shortlisted 12, including Adlington, **without open local consultation**.
-- The Taskforce’s deputy chair has publicly acknowledged “ill feeling” around Adlington because **local communities were not engaged** during shortlisting for reasons of “confidentiality”.
+- The Taskforce’s deputy chair has publicly acknowledged “ill feeling” around Adlington because **local communities were not engaged** during shortlisting for reasons of “confidentiality” and r[...]

 ### Who controls the land and the plan?